lomodoc/homepage/content/docs/Installation/lomorage-service/installation-win.md

 </p>
 </div>

-### 7. **You can access this web interface via http://ip(the ip shown on the Settings Windows) from other device.**
+## 7. **You can access this web interface via http://ip(the ip shown on the Settings Windows) from other device.**

-### 8. if create user failed， please try to turn off Windows Firewall
+## 8. if create user failed， please try to turn off Windows Firewall

 Enjoy!

 **Contact to us: support@lomorage.com**

 **If you are using HEIC/HEIF format on iPhone, you need to install "[HEIF Image Extensions](https://www.microsoft.com/en-us/p/heif-image-extensions/9pmmsr1cgpwg?activetab=pivot:overviewtab)" and "[HEVC Video Extensions](https://www.microsoft.com/en-us/p/hevc-video-extensions/9nmzlz57r3t7?activetab=pivot:overviewtab)".**

-（**Update：09/15/2021**）
-- update lomoweb
-- update to 64bit
-- Fix set dir regression issue.